pkarsy/rfboot/usb2rf/README.md

 ```sh
 > make debug
 ```
-This command opens a gtkterm with the appropriate parameters Now press "**F7**" (with gtkterm) to toggle DTR and enable/disable debug output.<br/>
+This command opens a gtkterm with the appropriate parameters.<br/>
+Now press "**F7**" (with gtkterm) to toggle DTR and enable/disable debug output.<br/>
 You can also read the comments inside usb2rf.ino for more info.